jacdac/.github/profile/README.md

 ## Welcome to Jacdac!

-Jacdac is an open-source software and hardware platform that brings a plug-and-play experience to the world of micro-controllers, starting with [the BBC micro:bit](https://microbit.org).
+Jacdac is an open-source software and hardware platform that brings a plug-and-play experience to the world of microcontrollers, starting with [the BBC micro:bit](https://microbit.org).

 ## Getting started